Login

 The net profit achieved through the sale of a property is subject to tax.
 This is because a property is continuously gaining value, hence the reference to capital gains.

-Who needs to pay property gains tax?
+2. Who needs to pay property gains tax?

 The seller is required to pay the tax, the amount due being based on how much profit is made.

-As well as the profit, the length of time you have owned the property also affects the capital gains tax due.
-The lower the profit and the longer you have owned the property, the lower the capital gains tax bill.
-As a rule, the amount of the property capital gains tax is secured by a lien in favour of the municipal authority.
-If a seller refuses to pay the capital gains tax, the municipality can enforce a legal lien on the property and demand that the property is sold.
+As a rule, the amount of the property capital gains tax is secured by a lien in favour of the communal authority.
+If a seller refuses to pay the property gains tax, the commune can enforce a legal lien on the property and demand that the property be sold.
 Buyers can take the following steps to protect themselves from this:

 • Agree in a contract that you will pay the property capital gains tax and that this amount will be deducted from the purchase price.

-What types of property are subject to this tax?
+3. What types of property are subject to this tax?

-According to Art.
-655 of the Swiss Civil Code, the definition of property includes parcels of land and the buildings on them, mines, co-ownership shares in immovable property and distinct and permanent rights recorded in the land register.
+According to Article 655 of the Swiss Civil Code, the definition of property includes parcels of land and the buildings on them, mines, co-ownership shares in immovable property and distinct and permanent rights recorded in the land register.
 The latter include usufruct rights, building rights, rights of access to water sources, allocation of water rights and other easements.

-How is capital gains tax on property calculated?
+4. How is property gains tax calculated?

 The taxable capital gain on a property is the difference between the selling price and the amount of money invested in the property.